TheIoTLearningInitiative/InternetOfThingsRT/PRE-SETUP.md

 To follow this tutorial you have to have installed a Linux distribution, Debian 7.9 is the one used here, any Debian based distribution should work, the instructions provided for the Linux distributions supported for Yocto project are shown (and tested successfully) but not followed on this document.

+We will assume your username in the Linux distribution is iotchampion, to know the name of your current user type the following command:

+    $ echo $USER
+    iotchampion

+Substituting iotchampion with your current user will give you the directory we (you user and we IoT Learning Initiative) are working on.

 ## Adjusting our Linux

 This section provides required set up and packages for building an image with Real-Time kernel patch.